isekream/CodeCompass/windsurfrules.md

 - Apply responsive design using a mobile-first approach with flexible layouts.

 ### Database Rules

+#### Schema Design Rules
+- **Purpose Driven:** Design schemas to represent the business domain and efficiently support primary data access patterns.
+- **Naming Conventions:** Use consistent naming (prefer snake_case for SQL).
+Use clear, descriptive names for tables (singular nouns) and columns.
+- **Data Types:** Choose appropriate data types that accurately represent the domain with minimal storage requirements.
+- **Keys & Relationships:** Every table must have a primary key.
+Use foreign keys to enforce referential integrity.
+Implement relationships correctly.
+- **Normalization:** Start with normalized schemas (up to 3NF) and denormalize strategically only when necessary for performance.
+- **Indexing:** Index foreign keys and columns used in WHERE, ORDER BY, and GROUP BY.
+Create composite and covering indexes for critical queries.
+- **Documentation:** Maintain schema documentation with ERDs, column descriptions, and explanations of constraints and relationships.
+- **Version Control:** Keep schema definitions and migration scripts in version control.
+Review schema changes carefully before applying them.

 #### PostgreSQL Rules
 - Use lowercase snake_case for all database objects (tables, columns, functions).